hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 - use `HD-IDLE` to ensure the USB3 disks all spin down properly between uses and not stay spinning all the time

 One drawback is that if one copies new files onto the individual disks, or modifies existing files on them, then the Pi needs to be re-booted so that `overlayfs` takes notice of changes.
+Similarly, the miniDLNA index must be updated.
 Not so good for a true NAS, not the end of the world for a media server with infrequent updates;
-one could easily setup a nightly Pi reboot at 4:45 am with crontab and say "it'll be up tomorrow" ...
+one could easily say "it'll be up tomorrow" ... and setup a nightly with crontab at 4:45 am for
+- miniDLNA to run a rebuild of its index, then
+- reboot, for overlayfs to notice changes

 ## Acknowledgements